From an intense sports workout to being really sick, making sure you are staying hydrated is really important!

 - Add the juice, mix or shake with a shaker

-- Let it cool and keep in the refrigerator until ready to serve.
+- Let it cool and keep it in the refrigerator until ready to serve.

 If you liked this easy electrolyte drink with baking soda and would like to try making other homemade healthy drinks, you may also like this Ayurvedic Barley water drink recipe.
 Check it out, but be careful as you may easily get hooked for life ;-).